-- 58. The Steering Group is seeking to determine what size and type of housing would be best suited to the local community.
-The Steering Group identified that the ability for older persons to downsize is important in the NA. - 59.
+- 51. The Steering Group is seeking to determine what size and type of housing would be best suited to the local community. - 52.
 The aim of this research question is to provide the Steering Group with evidence on the types and sizes needed by the local community.
-This will help to shape future development so that it better reflects what residents need. - 60.
-While this study is not able to advise on space standards or home configurations, it may reveal imbalances between the available stock and demographic trends. - 61.
+This will help to shape future development so that it better reflects what residents need. - 53.
+While this study is not able to advise on space standards or home configurations, it may reveal imbalances between the available stock and demographic trends. - 54.
 Note, however, that the evidence gathered here takes the current population as its starting point and projects forward trends that exist today.
 It therefore risks embedding features of the housing stock and occupation patterns that the community may actually wish to change.
-In that sense, the findings in this report might be viewed as the baseline scenario on top of which the community's objectives and primary evidence should be layered to create a more complete picture and vision for the future. - RQ 2: What type (terrace, semi, bungalows, flats and detached) and size (number of bedrooms) of housing is appropriate for the Neighbourhood Area over the Neighbourhood Plan period?
+In that sense, the findings in this report might be viewed as the baseline scenario on top of which the community's objectives and primary evidence should be layered to create a more complete picture and vision for the future.

+RQ 2: What type (terrace, semi, bungalows, flats and detached) and size (number of bedrooms) of housing is appropriate for the Plan area over the Neighbourhood Plan period?